-- Your child's full name and the address where he or she lives - His or her Student ID number - His or her birth date - The name of his or her school - Your name and contact information, including email - Your description of the problem, with as many facts as you know. - The solution you want the NYC DOE to provide.
+- Your scholar's full name and the address where they live - Your scholar's Student ID number - Your scholar's birth date - The name of your scholar's school - Your name and contact information, including email - Your description of the problem, with as many facts as you know. - The solution you want the NYC DOE to provide.